duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     **Success!** The test passes, meaning that your Goodie will only `return` an answer when our query `start`s with the `trigger` "**duckduckhack GitHubUsername**" and has no `remainder` after that.

 **Congrats!** You've written and tested your first Goodie!
+Feels great, doesn't it?

+Of course, this was just a taste of all the things you can create using a Goodie.

+Fortunately, you're now super ready to tackle the [Basic Tutorial](https://duck.co/duckduckhack/goodie_basic_tutorial).
+You will find many things familiar there and be well on your way to advanced Goodie functionality.

-There's so much more that Goodies can do though, checkout our [other tutorials](https://duck.co/duckduckhack/ddh-intro) to learn more.
-You can also explore the Goodie repo by looking at the other Goodies in the `/lib/DDG/Goodie` directory.
-Read their **.pm** files and look at the `triggers`.
-You can test them all in the `duckpan server`.
+Do you enjoy looking under the hood and learning by example?
+You'll certainly enjoy casually browsing other Goodies in the [`/lib/DDG/Goodie`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie) directory of the repository.
+Take a look at their their **.pm** files and look at the `triggers`.
+You can even test them all using the `duckpan server` command you learned - or live up on [DuckDuckGo.com](http://www.duckduckgo.com).

-At this point you're done the tutorial, but we have a bonus surprise for you...

 ## Bonus - See Your Instant Answer live on DuckDuckGo.com

+This bonus section will walk you through submitting the IsAwesome Goodie you just created for review and acceptance into the *live DuckDuckGo.com codebase*.
+If you'd rather jump straight in and work on *your* idea, don't worry about this for now.
+You'll find this information in the rest of the docs as well.

 1. Open "**GitHubUsername.pm**" in the editor and change the **`Metadata`** (lines 11-20) to this: